appwrite/demos-for-vue/example-fileupload/README.md

 ### Styling
-When it comes to styling this app feel free to style it yourself and make it unique or use the style I created earlier if you want to use mine simply replace the `<style>` section with the following code:
+When it comes to styling this app, feel free to style it yourself and make it unique or use the style I created earlier.
+If you want to use mine simply replace the `<style>` section with the following code:

 ```html
 <style>
   * {